genehack/bullshit-contributions/README.md

 I make a change that isn't counted, I'll make a note in this `README` file, and push that change up.
 Problem solved.

-# These too are contributions
+# These Too Are Contributions